 - "I can't make friends because of my race.
 People around here just don't want to be friends with an Asian person."

 - "I'll never have a satisfying social life because of my sexuality.
-Everyone is too bigoted towards transgender people."
+Everyone is too bigoted toward gay people."

 - "I'm on the less-severe end of the autism spectrum.
 I'll never be good enough at conversation that people would want to spend time with me.
 It's just not feasible for me to learn how."

 - "No one wants to hang out with a girl in a wheelchair.
 I'd just be holding them all back from what they would really want to be doing."